Falmouth (1796 ship)

 Falmouth was built in America and entered Lloyd's Register in 1796.
 She became a Liverpool-based slave ship that a privateer captured during Falmouth's first voyage in the triangular trade in enslaved people.

 Lloyd's Register listed her with Pearson, master, J.Hodgson, owner, and trade Liverpool–Africa.

 Captain Richard Pearson sailed from Liverpool for West Africa on 21 July 1796.

+In 1796, 103 British vessels sailed from British ports, bound on enslaving voyages.
+Ninety-four sailed from Liverpool.

-She was reported in January 1797 to have reached Africa.
-Falmouth acquired her slaves at Îles de Los.
+Falmouth was reported in January 1797 to have reached Africa.
+She acquired captives at Îles de Los.

 As she was on her way to Barbados, a Spanish privateer of 18 guns captured her.